Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.SnapchatAndroid/SnapchatAndroidOpenCommand .md

 ## Example

-This simple script opens an snapchat application instance in the connected android device.
+This simple script opens  opens a snapchat application in the connected android device :

 ```G1ANT
 snapchatandroid.open